• Skip to primary navigation

 Set Print Spooler Service to Start Automatically

-Click on Apply and OK to save this change to the Print Spooler service on your computer.
-After this, restart the computer and you should be able to Print.
+5. Make sure that you click on Apply and OK to save the changes made to the Print Spooler service on your computer.

-3. Stop, Start, Restart Print Spooler Using Command Prompt
+3. Start, Stop, Restart Print Spooler Using Task Manager

 Related